OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 ![windows-hard-page-fault](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/cpu-bound.png)

 This problem is mostly Windows-specific as **htop** on Linux behaves more sanely.
 On Windows taskbar, the percentage you see is divided among the logical cores.
 So a fixated number like 8,12,15,25,50 could be 100% of an entire logical core  (100 divided by the # of logical cores) and this usually indicates that your process having a CPU bottleneck.
+See how htop shows CPU consumption as 100% properly below:

 ![windows-hard-page-fault](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/htop-cpu-bound.png)